Algebraic independence and normality of the values of Mahler's functions: Notations and Results

 where $C>0$ is a real constant and $\psi:\mnn\rightarrow\mrr^{+}$ is an arbitrary function.
 If one has the estimate~(\ref{mesure_tau}) with $\psi(d)=d^\tau$ for some constant $\tau$ one says that this $n$-tuple has a measure of algebraic independence of Dirichlet's type.
 In this situation one also defines Dirichlet's exponent to be the infimum of $\tau$ admitted for $\psi(d)=d^{\tau}$ in~(\ref{mesure_tau}).
 In~\cite{Ch1980} G.V.Chudnovsky mentioned that for $n\geq 2$ the explicit examples of normal $n$-tuples are quite rare, despite the fact that almost all (in the sense of Lebesgue measure) $n$-tuples of complex numbers are normal.

-Th.T\"opfer gave a construction for a family of examples of normal $n$-tuples with Dirichlet's exponent $2n+2$ (see Theorem~1 and Corollary~4 of~\cite{ThTopfer1995}).
+Th.T\"opfer constructed a family of examples of normal $n$-tuples with Dirichlet's exponent $2n+2$ (see~\cite[Theorem~1 and Corollary~4]{ThTopfer1995}).

-Our theorems improves the Dirichlet's exponent to $n+2$ for a large subfamily of these examples and allow also to produce new examples of normal $n$-tuples (due to the condition~(\ref{annexe_chi_ind_condition_b}) of Lemma~\ref{annexe_chi_ind}). \end{remark}
+Our theorems improve the Dirichlet's exponent to $n+1$ for a large subfamily of these examples and allow also to produce new examples of normal $n$-tuples (due to the condition~(\ref{annexe_chi_ind_condition_b}) of Lemma~\ref{annexe_chi_ind} and also because our result are applicable to the collections of Mahler functions $f_1(z),\dots,f_n(z)$ which are not algebraically independent). \end{remark}